 Review this page and/or use our “Typical Day’s Work” demo for our online academy!

-The “Typical Day’s Work” demo is a great way for you or your student to see features and a sampling of daily work in at least five subjects.
+The “Typical Day’s Work” demo for our 3rd-12th grade online accredited homeschool is a great way for you or your student to see features and a sampling of daily work in at least five subjects.
+For 2nd grade and below, please see the samples on the bottom of By Grade pages.
 Please click the link below to experience our demo.
 Then fill out the grade level you are interested in.
 A login and simple instructions will be emailed to you.